 A united community for multiple myeloma patients, caregivers, medical professionals, and supporters.

 The mission of the Leukemia & Lymphoma Society (LLS) is: cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life of patients and their families.
 The LLS exists to find cures and ensure access to treatments for blood cancer patients.
 The LLS is the voice for all blood cancer patients, and works to ensure access to treatment.

 SARCLISA is a prescription medicine used in combination with:

 It is not known if SARCLISA is safe and effective in children.

-Do not receive SARCLISA if you have a history of severe allergic reaction to isatuximab-irfc or any of the ingredients in SARCLISA (see the list of ingredients in full Prescribing Information).
+Do not receive SARCLISA if you have a history of a severe allergic reaction to isatuximab-irfc or any of the ingredients in SARCLISA (see the list of ingredients in the full Prescribing Information).

 Before receiving SARCLISA, tell your healthcare provider about all of your medical conditions, including if you: